 Chair of GAPS

 I qualified as a social worker in 1985 after a first degree in English Literature.
 I worked for 11 years predominantly in the field of adult mental health, before taking up a post at the University of York where I worked for 23 years, leaving my post as Senior Lecturer in Social Work in 2018.
+I am a registered social worker and member of BASW.

 Social work, when resources are scarce and ‘othering’ people is a popular solution to complex individual and societal problems pushes social work into a gate-keeping and policing role.
 But social workers have the capacity to offer hope, recognition and connection to people who are often at the edges of society and experiencing the sharp end of political change.
 Maintaining our common humanity with each other and the people we work with is at the heart of social work, reaching across the divide by which systemic and structural forces create and maintain disadvantage and inequality.